swanhong/HybridLWEAttack/Readme.md

 # HybridLWEAttack

-Our "estimator_hybrid.py" estimates the bit-security, given parameter algorithm.
+Our "estimator_hybrid.py" estimates the bit-security of the hybrid MITM attack, given parameter algorithm.
 We uses functions in "estimator.py" made by Albrecht et al [[APS15]](https://eprint.iacr.org/2015/046) and the high-level structure of our estimator "estimator_hybrid.py" is from "estimator.py".